Stochastic heat differences between many-particle and density field descriptions: Langevin Dean--Kawsasaki equations

-\black{ Let us move on to the Langevin and the Dean--Kawasaki equations formulated on the continuous time and space.
-In the same way as the discrete framework, the heat difference naturally defined by the Langevin and the Dean-Kawasaki eqs. satisfies eq.~(\ref{heat_heat_relation}). }
+Let us move on to the Langevin and the Dean--Kawasaki equations formulated on the continuous time and space.
+In the same way as the discrete framework, the heat difference naturally defined by the Langevin and the Dean-Kawasaki equations satisfies Eq.~(\ref{heat_heat_relation}).

-\black{ However, the qualitative gap from the discrete to the continuous formulations demand a great caution.
-The Dean--Kawasaki eq. employs the instantaneous number density with the sum of the Dirac's delta functions making its formal structure very simple and transparent, whereas the particles on the instantaneous number density are ``sparsely" distributed in the real space so that $\Delta S^{(\rho)}$ obtained from the integral over the real space for a set of the almost isolated point-like particles may exhibit little temporal change under plausible physical conditions. }
+However, the qualitative gap from the discrete to the continuous formulations demand a great caution.
+The Dean--Kawasaki equation employs the instantaneous number density with the sum of the Dirac's delta functions making its formal structure very simple and transparent, whereas the particles on the instantaneous number density are ``sparsely" distributed in the real space so that $\Delta S^{(\rho)}$ obtained from the integral over the real space for a set of the almost isolated point-like particles may exhibit little temporal change under plausible physical conditions.\footnote{ This picture of almost isolated particles leads us to expect that the particles' trajectories are traced even in the Dean-Kawasaki equation.
+This article develops rather intuitive analytical arguments, while rigorous studies about the mathematical structures of Dean-Kawsasaki equation~\cite{ECP_Konarovski_2019,JStatPhys_Konarovski_2020} have been reported. }

-\black{ Section~\ref{many_particles} observes eq.~(\ref{heat_heat_relation}) in the continuous spatiotemporal structures. }
+Section~\ref{many_particles} observes Eq.~(\ref{heat_heat_relation}) in the continuous spatiotemporal structures.